seamusdemora/seamusdemora.github.io/MacStuff.md

 The `-g`  (get) option provides data on current settings and logfiles.
 It can be run with normal user privileges. `pmset`can also change settings (e.g. standby, sleep, spin-down of disks, display, etc.), but those require `root`/`su` privileges.
 Documentation is available from `man pmset`.

-### 7. How Do I Find the Hardware Architecture for My Mac?
+### 7. How Do I Find the Hardware Architecture and OS Version for My Mac?

-Because `macos` has its roots in BSD Unix rather than Linux, the `machine` command will work:
+Because `macos` has (some of) its roots in BSD Unix rather than Linux, the `machine` command will reveal hardware:

 ```bash
 $ machine
 x86_64h                         # on a new-ish machine
 ```

+And if you want to see perhaps the *shortest man page in the entire world*, check out `man machine`.  :)

 However, the following *Linux-style* command also works: